apache/openwhisk-package-kafka/README.md

 This project is currently "beta".
 Most of the major work is done, and now we are putting on the final touches to get this ready for production use.

 ## Usage
 This package allows you to create triggers that react when messages are posted to either an IBM Message Hub instance, or to a generic kafka instance.
-Since the parameters required for each of these situations are different, there are two separate feeds to handle them: `/messaging/messageHubFeed` and `messaging/kafkaFeed`
+Since the parameters required for each of these situations are different, there are two separate feeds to handle them: `/messaging/messageHubFeed` and `messaging/kafkaFeed`.

 ### Creating a Trigger that Listens to an IBM MessageHub Instance
 In order to create a trigger that reacts when messages are posted to a Message Hub instance, you need to use the feed named `messaging/messageHubFeed`.
-This feed supports the following parameters
+This feed supports the following parameters:

 |Name|Type|Description|
 |---|---|---|